Stamp Annotations in .NET MAUI PDF Viewer (SfPdfViewer)

 This section will go through how to add stamp annotations to a PDF page using toolbar as well as programmatically.

-Add standard stamps using toolbar
+Add standard stamps using the toolbar

 On the built-in toolbar, a tool for standard stamps is available that contains 18 standard stamps, which are most commonly used in documents.
 Using that, you can choose your standard stamp and add it to the tapped position.